EPA moves to restore rule on mercury from power plants

 But Sen. Shelley Moore Capito (R-W. Va.), the committee’s ranking Republican, warned the rule is part of Biden’s goal “to shut down American coal plants.”

 “We’ve experienced the damage these regulations have done across our country, including in West Virginia.
 It’s not surprising this administration is returning to these Obama-era rules, which resulted in coal facilities closed and the livelihoods of entire towns decimated,” Capito said.
-“Worse, using the same flawed math behind the original MATS rule now indicates where this administration plans to go from here.”

 Follow Drew Costley on Twitter: @drewcostley.

-Note: This story has corrected the name of Panfil’s organization to the Environmental Defense Fund, not the Environmental Defense Council.